rubyqzhao/jaqb-attendance-app/README.md

 2. Create a Virtual Device or use your own Android by connecting it via USB
 3. With the correct device selected in the ADB manager, hit the run button

-An APK of the project will become available at a later date It may also be available for download from the Google Play store in the future

 ## Authors

 Amanjot Singh: asing225@asu.edu - asing225